-NT 681, NT 682 Reading Through the Greek NT...2 hours credit each

-An independent study course in which the student reads the entire New Testament in Greek.
-It is designed to follow Greek Reading and Syntax II and to extend through the next fall and spring semesters.
-The reading must be completed in one year and reported by the final examination week of the spring semester.
-The course is credited as one hour credit for the fall semester and one hour credit for spring.
+NT 681, NT 682 Reading Through the Greek NT......2 hours credit An independent study course in which the student reads the entire New Testament in Greek.
+It is designed to follow Greek Reading and Syntax II and to extend through two semesters.
+The reading must be completed in ten months.
+The student registers for NT 681 (1cr) in the first semester and for NT 682 (1cr) in the second semester.